denten-books/plain-text/4-screen.md

-In Bergson's view of the universe, the brain and the central nervous system act as a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter_1912, 19].
+In Bergson's view of the universe, the brain and the central nervous system act as a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "memory-shot[s]" of our perception [@bergson_matter_1912, 19, 280].
 The mind receives "images" of the world that it compares with existing "stored" images to produce a new composite image that is once again stored into memory.
 Bergson thus denied the "flashlight" model of perception.
 The mind, according to him, does not shine a light to bring